Hearing Prep

 Connected system

-The workflow gets stronger when it can pull from Evidence Timeline and the broader file instead of relying on memory alone.
+This gets stronger when it can pull from Timeline Packet and the broader file instead of relying on memory alone.

 Use cases